 For this gathered community, that the solemn brightness of Lent may open our eyes to these times, their folly and their worth, we pray: have mercy, O Lord.

 For those who suffer in body, mind, or spirit, especially:

 Judy, Randy, John, Clifton, David, Kevin, Janice, Lynn, Pat, Doug, Jenny, Paul …

 … for those we hold in our hearts individually and for those known only to you, we pray, have mercy, O Lord.

-For all who have died, that they be at peace, we pray: have mercy, O Lord.
+For the dead, especially those who held to and handed on God’s commandment until our day, that they may be at peace, we pray: have mercy, O Lord.

 Confession and Absolution

 Celebrant: Most merciful God,

 All: we confess that we have sinned against you in thought, word, and deed,